ZimCodes/phuber/README.md

 ```
 **-v / --verbose**

-Prints out the video titles of what your scrapping to console output
+Prints out the video titles of what you're scraping to console output

 ## Category Keywords List
 **The keywords are the characters **NOT** in parenthesis.*